Skip to main content

 Quick wins for speed:

-• Compress images — Most small business sites have 2-5MB of unoptimized images.
+• Compress images.
+Most small business sites have 2-5MB of unoptimized images.
 Use WebP format when possible.

-• Enable caching — Browser caching means returning visitors load your site faster.
+• Enable caching.
+Browser caching means returning visitors load your site faster.

-• Minimize code — Remove unused CSS and JavaScript.
+• Minimize code.
+Remove unused CSS and JavaScript.

-• Use fast hosting — Cheap shared hosting is often the bottleneck.
+• Use fast hosting.
+Cheap shared hosting is often the bottleneck.
 Consider upgrading to a VPS or managed hosting.

 Test your speed at Google PageSpeed Insights.
 Aim for a score above 80 on mobile.
+Or try our speed snapshot tool for a quick overview of your Core Web Vitals.

 7. Mobile-First Design